-This is third, and final novella in the series which follows ‘Old Simon’s’ family.
+This is third novella in the series which follows ‘Old Simon’s’ family.

 At long last Simon returns to Ephesus and his son, Judah.

 However, there are a few things his son Judah does not know.
 He is about to find out when he meets Simon at the port.